Marketing Resources and Identity Guidelines

 When promoting your app, your headlines and copy should focus on your app, not on Apple Watch features.
 Don’t use the word watch or time as a pun or verb in your marketing materials.

-When referring to Apple Watch, use the term Apple Watch Series 1, Apple Watch Series 3, or Apple Watch Series 4, depending on the features and functionality available in your app.
+When referring to Apple Watch, include the series number, such as Apple Watch Series 6, depending on the features and functionality available in your app.

 Apple TV